How much does it cost to visit Berlin? A locals perspective

 If we’re talking value rather than cheap I’d suggest Rosa Caleta in Kreuzberg .
 It’s not the cheapest food in the city but the value is phenomenal when you consider that the chef is coming up with one of a kind inventive Jamaican fusion eats on an ever-changing menu and the owner flies to London bimonthly just to get authentic ingredients.
 Appetizers start at €3.50 and mains start at €13.
 You can’t have a bad meal there!

-6. Best streetfood snack in town
+6. Best streetfood snack in Berlin?

 There’s seriously stiff competition for that.
 Turkish kebab is the most famous for around €3.50 and can be found anywhere in the city.
 You can get a haloumi wrap for as cheap as €1.50 at Al Andalos, or half a chicken for €7 at Huhnerhaus 36, and both are delicious.
-Currywurst is also famous here but honestly, try the other foods first, they’re better!
+I also love the falafell rolls with peanut sauce from Sahara Imbiss, a Sudanese takeaway.
+At just €3, it’s an absolute steal.
+Don’t leave Berlin without trying it!Currywurst is also famous here but honestly, try the other foods first, they’re better!

 6. Pint of beer